-To date (December 2017), a total of five books have been published in the Millennium Series originated by Swedish author Stieg Larsson.
+To date (January 2021), a total of six books have been published in the Millennium Series originated by Swedish author Stieg Larsson.
 Larsson wrote the first three Lisbeth Salander novels in a projected series of ten before suddenly passing away at the age of fifty in 2004.
-The three books were published posthumously beginning in 2005.
+Three new books were published posthumously beginning in 2005.
 By March 2015, the series had sold an aggregate of eighty million copies worldwide.

 Shortly afterward, by arrangement with Larsson’s publisher, another Swedish author, David Lagercrantz, picked up the baton.
-At this writing, he has added two books to the series.
-All five titles feature the unforgettable anti-heroine, Lisbeth Salander, “the girl,” investigative journalist Mikael Blomkvist, and the staff of Millennium, the magazine where Blomkvist works.
+At this writing, he has added three books to the series.
+All six titles feature the unforgettable anti-heroine, Lisbeth Salander, “the girl,” investigative journalist Mikael Blomkvist, and the staff of Millennium, the magazine where Blomkvist works.

 The Lisbeth Salander novels to date

 Here’s Amazon’s (which is no doubt the publisher’s) take on this novel: “Harriet Vanger, a scion of one of Sweden’s wealthiest families, disappeared over forty years ago.
 All these years later, her aged uncle continues to seek the truth.
 He hires Mikael Blomkvist, a crusading journalist recently trapped by a libel conviction, to investigate.
 He is aided by the pierced and tattooed punk prodigy Lisbeth Salander.
 Together they tap into a vein of unfathomable iniquity and astonishing corruption.”
 My recollection of the book from more than a decade in the past is that it lived up to its over-the-top reviews.
 I loved the novel.

 The Girl Who Played with Fire (2006) — Lisbeth Salander stars again in an engrossing murder mystery